 Then start thinking about how to support these skills with fun math activities for kindergarten.

-So, what are some good number games for kindergarten?
+So, what are some easy number sense games for kindergarten?

 When planning number games, simplicity is often the best plan.
 You might find it easiest to choose a few game formats that can be re-used to practice different content.
 For instance, you might use multiple versions of memory or war games throughout the year.